csirmaz/superloop/README.md

 again and again, while reusing the layers themselves.
 This makes it possible to build an unrolled model easily.

 The **Model** class is used by client code.
-It implements the recipe for building the full model.
+It implements the (configurable) recipe for building the full model.

 ## "Simple Gated Recurrent Unit" (SGU)